 Fine Motor Flower Tray

 This is an old staple, and every year my students enjoy arranging flowers and working on their fine motor and hand-eye coordination while doing it.
 See how I made it here.

 Such an easy add on but it really boosts play as well as vocabulary at the play dough table.
 Words like petals, garden, leaves, stem and bouquet are often heard used when these get added to the table.
 See how I made them here.

 Putting it all down in writing

-I admit I do a lot of planning in my head and on the go now, but I encourage new teachers especially to write it all down especially with a new theme.
-Planning helps you see how balanced your day is, and you can come back and write what was and wasn’t engaging for your students to know what to repeat and what to modify.
+I admit I do a lot of planning in my head and on the go now.
+However, I encourage new teachers to write it all down, particularly with a new theme.
+Planning helps you see how balanced your day is.
+You can come back and write what was and wasn’t engaging for your students to know what to repeat and what to modify.
 You can get this lesson planning template with or without the areas of learning and click the image below for a closer look at how I would plan my day.
 It’s not fancy, but it works.
-There is a mix of on theme activities and old staples.
+There is a mix of on theme lesson plan for preschool activities and old staples.

-Here is my actual lesson plan for this day.
+Here is my actual lesson plan for preschool for this day.
 Simple right?